-During the year ended 31 March 2020, the Group had 32 (2019: 29) customers that are mainly financial institutions, including brokerage firms and wealth management companies, and mainly located in Asia Pacific regions, such as Hong Kong, Indonesia, Malaysia, Australia and Japan, as well as Cyprus.
+During the year ended 31 March 2021, the Group had 30 (2020: 32) customers that are mainly financial institutions, including brokerage firms and wealth management companies, and mainly located in Asia Pacific regions, such as Hong Kong, Indonesia, Malaysia, Australia and Japan, as well as Cyprus.

-During the year ended 31 March 2020, sales to the Group's five largest customers accounted for approximately 55.9% (2019: 58.2%) of the total sales for the year and sales to the largest customer included therein amounted to approximately 18.2% (2019: 19.2%).
-During the year ended 31 March 2020, none of the Directors, their close associates or any Shareholder (which, to the best knowledge of the Directors, owns more than 5% of the Company's issued Shares) had any interest in the Group's five largest customers.
+During the year ended 31 March 2021, sales to the Group's five largest customers accounted for approximately 57.9% (2020: 55.9%) of the total sales for the year and sales to the largest customer included therein amounted to approximately 18.3% (2020: 18.2%).
+During the year ended 31 March 2021, none of the Directors, their close associates or any Shareholder (which, to the best knowledge of the Directors, owns more than 5% of the Company's issued Shares) had any interest in the Group's five largest customers.

-The Group signs service agreements with each of its customer generally which lists out the specification of the financial trading solutions to be provided by the Group and the respective terms and conditions.
-The Group's standard terms and conditions require its customers to pay on a monthly basis with no credit term for at least one year, which may be renewed automatically if no termination notice has been served on the Group for three months in advance.
-Other service agreements that the Group signs with customers may include tailor made terms in relation to duration of agreement, scope of services and payment arrangements.
+The Group enters into service agreements with each of its customers generally which sets out the specification of the financial trading solutions to be provided by the Group and the respective terms and conditions.
+The Group's standard terms and conditions require its customers to pay on a monthly basis with no credit term, which may be renewed automatically if no termination notice has been served on the Group for three months in advance.
+Other service agreements that the Group signs with customers may include tailor made terms in relation to, inter alia, duration of agreement, scope of services and payment arrangements.
 The Group has been advised that all such agreements are legally binding.
-During the year ended 31 March 2020, the Group did not experience material payment defaults from its customers, nor did it experience material difficulty in recovering trade receivables from customers, and minimal provision for impairment of trade receivables has been recorded in relation to these customers.
-During the year ended 31 March 2020, there were no major disputes or disagreement between the Group and its customers and no complaints from its customers which had a material impact on its business operation.
+During the year ended 31 March 2021, the Group did not experience material payment defaults from its customers, nor did it experience material difficulty in recovering trade receivables from customers, and minimal provision for impairment of trade receivables has been recorded in relation to these customers.
+During the year ended 31 March 2021, there were no major disputes or disagreement between the Group and its customers and no complaints from its customers which had a material impact on its business operation.

-Although the Group is not reliant on any single customer, the Group cannot assure its shareholders, that it would always be able to maintain business relationships with its existing major customers.
-In the event that the existing major customers reduce their subscription of its financial trading solutions, do not renew their service agreements with the Group or terminate the business relationship with it, and if it is unable to secure new business of a comparable size from other customers as replacement within a reasonable period of time or at all, the Group's business and profitability may be adversely affected.
-In addition, if any of its existing major customers experiences any liquidity problem, it may result in delay or default in settlement to the Group, which in turn may have an adverse impact on its cash flows and financial conditions.
-To mitigate such risks, the Group seeks to diversify the Group's customer base by obtaining number of new engagements from its existing or new customers.
-Furthermore, the Group is constantly engaging in communication with its existing and potential customers to maintain good relationship through various channels such as presentations, calls, emails and physical meetings with customers, with an aim to generate new businesses through its marketing initiatives, referrals from existing clients and the IT professionals from the finance industry.
+Although the Group is not reliant on any single customer, the Group cannot assure its shareholders that it would always be able to maintain business relationships with its existing major customers.
+In the event that the existing major customers reduce their subscription of our financial trading solutions, do not renew our service agreements or terminate our business relationship, and if we cannot secure new business of a comparable size from other customers as replacement within a reasonable period of time or at all, our business and profitability may be adversely affected.
+In addition, if any major customer experiences any liquidity problem, it may result in delay or default in settlement to the Group, which in turn may have an adverse impact on our cash flows and financial conditions.
+To mitigate such risks, the Group seeks to diversify our customer base by obtaining new engagements from its existing or new customers.
+Furthermore, the Group is constantly communicating with its existing and potential customers to maintain good relationship through various channels such as presentations, calls, emails, video conference and physical meetings with customers, with an aim to generate new businesses through its marketing initiatives, referrals from existing clients and the IT professionals from the finance industry.